SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ## claimed mandate of heaven but warlords had true power

 ## set up a Parliament and elected cabinets but had minimal actual effect

+## Sun Yat-sen resigned in favor of Yuan Shikai in 1912 (northern warlord)

+### Yuan Shikai pretended to be democratic but built up military

+### few years later, used military and assassinations